Disavie/texteditor/README.md

     -Make a /t and /b command to jump to top and bottom of document

 ### Commit History

+#### Commit #32
+- dd and dw db work now and support undo/redo
+- Still crashes on leaving insert mode sometimes fix this soon
+- Added x to undo/redo
+- Fixed segfault after saving
+- w and b now move to first non alphanumeric character instead of whitespace
+- u/r now moves cursor around but not how you would expect, needs more work

 #### Commit #31
 - d and x dont work with undo redo right now.